Australian Embassy, Abu Dhabi

 Qualifications/Experience

-High-level prioritisation and organisational skills, including the ability to work under pressure and meet tight deadlines
+- Demonstrated organisational skills, including the ability to manage and achieve work goals under pressure and tight deadlines.

 Application